monster-js/monster-js/docs/router/route-parameters.md

 ## Query Parameters

-Weco JS Router also supports query parameters, which are appended to the URL after a `?`:
+Monster JS Router also supports query parameters, which are appended to the URL after a `?`:

 For example, `/user/123?active=true` includes a query parameter `active` with the value `true`.